PATIENT NEWS

 We are changing the way we invite you for your Long-Term Health Conditions Review

-Do you have a long-term health condition such as : Asthma, Diabetes, COPD, Epilepsy, Dementia, Learning Disabilities, Mental Health Problems , Heart Disease, High Blood Pressure, Rheumatoid Arthritis, Kidney Disease, Stroke, or another long-term condition effecting your health?
+Do you have a long-term health condition such as : Asthma, Diabetes, COPD, Dementia, Learning Disabilities, Mental Health Problems , Heart Disease, High Blood Pressure, and Stroke..

 We have changed the way we invite patients in for their annual review.
 We will now be calling you in on or around your birthday month.
 You do not need to do anything; we will be contacting you to make an appointment at a time convenient to you.